sw360cab/websockets-scaling/BLOG.md

 io.emit("brdcst", 'A broadcast message');
 ```

->`Tip`: that messages will be received by ALL the clients connected.
+>`Tip`: those messages will be received by ALL the clients connected.

 ## Multi-Server to Multi-Client communication